jhancock532/CSSxBoeing-Wellbeing-Hackathon/README.md

 ## Event Details
 The event lasted 24 hours, starting 8/3/19 at 3pm then finishing the following day.

-I completed the project as a solo team, under the team name of Bootstrap 9000, reflecting how I used spring boot and bootstrap.css for developing the server and style.
+I completed the project by myself, under the team name of Bootstrap 9000, reflecting how I used spring boot and bootstrap.css for developing the server and style.

-## Competition Results
-* Awarded Best Mental Health Project prize, a joint award with another team.